vidit1999/data-pipeline-setup/Readme.md

 ## Service Setup
 * Make sure you have docker setup done and have docker compose installed and updated.
-* Make sure tat docker VM have atleast 6GB of memory.
+* Make sure that docker VM have atleast 6GB of memory.
 Higher is better.
 * Clone this repo and `cd` into it.
 * Create a `.env` file with the contents of `sample.env` file.
 * Run `make start` and this should start the all the services.
 This also setups the s3 bucket we will be using.